lifeisanoogie/nextstep-ai/README.md

 5. Open a pull request.

 ### Known Issues
-- The application currently does not support resuming audio playback after stopping.
+- The application currently does not support restarting audio from the beginning.
+The audio can only be paused and the played again from the same point.
 - TTS responses might take slightly longer for complex queries due to API processing time.

 ### Feature Enhancements
 - Add a database to store user preferences and history for personalized recommendations.
-- Implement advanced audio controls (e.g., pause, resume).
+- Implement advanced audio controls (e.g., playback, media control UI).
 - Enhance the UI with better animations and accessibility features.

 ### License